 A common method in NPS text analytics is tagging—or categorization—of comments, which assigns keywords or drivers to comments.
 Tagging comments allows companies to report on driver frequencies and split frequencies on promoters, passives and detractors.

 In an ideal world, you’d want to run a topic and sentiment analysis (two parts of text analytics) on all your NPS verbatim text responses.
-Utilising these techniques, you’re able to extract the topic the customer mentions at-scale and then understand their feeling towards that topic at-scale.
+Utilizing these techniques, you’re able to extract the topic the customer mentions at-scale and then understand their feeling towards that topic at-scale.

 Here’s an example of a topic and sentiment analysis done by CustomerGauge’s text analytics application.
 (Read more about top NPS softwares like ours here)